Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 [img=guides/th14-gohei-dupe/safespot.png, figtitle=A safespot on Shinmyoumaru's second non-spell, alt=Reimu and Shinmyoumaru] [br]

-My personal preference is to both tap Z and Shift at once, but [hl2]you only need to tap Shift[/hl2].
-You can just hold Z all the time.
+My personal preference is to both tap Z and Shift at once, but [hl2]you can also only tap Shift[/hl2].
+Preferably, you want to hold Z all the time.
 The easiest technique I found to get a double gohei requires the least amount of inputs.
 Here's how to do it:
 1. Get into the right position
 2. Hover your fingers over the Shift and the Z keys